AsparuhT/Portfolio-Website/README.md

 Or just download it as ZIP archive from **Code -> Download ZIP**

-In order for you to test its form locally you will need local server environment such as MAMP or WAMP
+To test the contact form locally you will need local server environment such as MAMP or WAMP

 ## Usage